psliwa/PHPPdf/README.markdown

 The value syntax of this attribute is "width:height".

-There are however standard predefined values: a5, a5-landscape, a4, a4-landscape, a3, a3-landscape, legal, legal-landscape, letter and letter-landscape.
+There are however standard predefined values:
+  * A format: from 4A0 to A10
+  * US sizes: legal and letter
+All formats are supported in portrait and lanscape.

 Example: